 The health hazards and risks associated with sitting all day are numerous, effecting your joints, muscles, and every part of your body.
 Remember, your body is the only one you will ever have.

-Don’t quit your day job as a solution to sitting all the time, but don’t let your body suffer because of a sedentary work life.
+Don't quit your day job as a solution to sitting all the time, but don't let your body suffer because of a sedentary work life.
 Making changes throughout your workday can have a big impact on your overall health.
-Here are six simple changes you can make to add activity at work and improve your overall health.
+Here are six simple changes you can make to add activity at work, increasing workplace productivity among employees.

 - Have walking meetings